leonid-shevtsov/cuoco/README.md

 "Cuoco" means "cook" in Italian.
 The original [Capistrano is a city in Italy](https://maps.google.com/maps?f=q&source=s_q&hl=en&geocode=&q=Capistrano,+Vibo+Valentia,+Italy&aq=0&oq=capistrano,+italy&sll=37.0625,-95.677068&sspn=60.376022,135.263672&vpsrc=0&t=h&ie=UTF8&hq=&hnear=Capistrano,+Province+of+Vibo+Valentia,+Calabria,+Italy&z=16).
 So a chef working solo in Capistrano would be called *un cuoco*... get it now?

-(If you've been expecting to see Kaley Cuoco here, I'll save you a trip to Reddit:)
+(If you've been expecting to see Kaley Cuoco here, I'll save you a trip to Google:)

 ![Another Cuoco](http://i.imgur.com/u5OIil.jpg)